 1. Consider Providing Diversity Training for All Managers and Staff

-As we grow up during childhood, we develop certain preferences and ways of doing things based on the people we grow up with, the place, and culture etc. These influences help to shape who we are.
+As we grow up during childhood, we develop certain preferences and ways of doing things based on the people we grow up with, the place, culture, etc. These influences help to shape who we are.

 In the workplace though, we must work with and also sometimes manage other employees and colleagues from different backgrounds to our own.

-Training in topics such as Unconscious Bias can be especially useful because we all have biases in that we naturally tend to mix with people who we feel we have things in common with.
+Training in topics such as Unconscious Bias can be especially useful because we all have biases in that we naturally tend to mix with people who we feel we have things in common.

-Diversity training though can be used to help us see how our own preferences can impact on our decision making at work.
+Diversity training though can be used to help us see how our own preferences can impact our decision-making at work.

 2. Improving Accessibility in the Workplace

 Even though the need to treat those with disabilities equally in the workplace has been embedded into law in many countries (including with the American Disabilities Act and the UK’s Equality Act 2010), far more needs to be done on a practical level.

 The requirement (although it depends on your country) tends to be that ‘reasonable effort’ needs to be made to ensure that those with disabilities are catered for in the workforce.